tmplink/tmpUI/document/en/index.md

 # Overview

-In short, `tmpUI` helps you combine scattered `html`, `js` and `css` to form a complete program.
+In short, `tmpUI` helps you combine scattered `html`, `js` and `css` to form a complete website.

 If you have developed a website based on a back-end template system (such as `PHP`) built in `MVC` mode before, then you can use `tmpUI` to build a similar website with basically no extra learning cost.

-Programs written based on `tmpUI` don't need to be compiled, packaged, or manage version dependencies.
-Minimize your mental burden.
-Just put it directly into the browser and run it.
+Websites developed with using `tmpUI` don't need to be transpiled or packaged, on top of that, no dependencies need to be managed neither.
+Build websites with the least hassle is what we are shooting for.

 We have examples for each feature to get you up and running quickly.
 Not surprisingly, you'll be done in a few hours.

 # Contents

 * Start
   * [project structure](./struct.md)
   * [application entry](./main.md)